How to get the train from Bangkok to Chiang Mai

 3rd class seat

 These are basically normal train seats.
 No recline and not much leg room.
 You might be in luck and find that the carriage is quiet, but if lots of people get on (and there are a lot of stops between Chiang Mai and Bangkok), you’ll have to get cosy.
 Like the 2nd class seats, the lights stay on all night here as well.
+It might be tempting to book a 3rd class seat if you’re backpacking Thailand – but your future self will thank you if you opt for a bit more luxury, trust me.

 As you may be able to guess by that little summary, my recommendation is the 2nd class sleeper.
 It costs just under 1000 baht (about £25) but does act as your night’s accommodation as well as transportation.
 You’ll hopefully get a semi-decent night’s sleep and be able to explore some of Chiang Mai upon arrival!